 Tips You Must Report to Your Employer.-You must give your employer a written report of cash and charge tips if you received \$20 or more in tips during a month.
 If, in any month, you worked for two or more employers and received tips while working for each, the \$20 rule applies separately to the tips you received while working for each employer and not to the total you received.
 You must report your tips to your employers by the 10th day of the month following the month you received them.
-If the 10th day of the month falls on a Saturday, Sunday, or legal holiday, give your employer the report by the next day that is not a Saturday, Sunday, or legal holiday.

-Employees Subject to the Railroad Retirement Act.- Do not use Form 4137 to report tips received for work covered by the Railroad Retirement Tax Act.
+If the 10th day of the month falls on a Saturday, Sunday, or legal holiday, give your employer the report by the next business day.
+Employees Subject to the Railroad Retirement Tax Act.-Do not use Form 4137 to report tips received for work covered by the Railroad Retirement Tax Act.
 In order to get railroad retirement credit, you must report these tips to your employer.